-Four different ways to provide those six fields to the ocean are available which are controlled by namelist variables: an analytical formulation (ln_ana =true), a flux formulation (ln_flx =true), a bulk formulae formulation (CORE (ln_core =true) or CLIO (ln_clio =true) bulk formulae) and a coupled formulation (exchanges with a atmospheric model via the OASIS coupler) (ln_cpl =true).
-The frequency at which the six fields have to be updated is the nf_sbc namelist parameter.
+Four different ways to provide those six fields to the ocean are available which are controlled by namelist variables : an analytical formulation (ln\ana=true), a flux formulation (ln\flx=true), a bulk formulae formulation (CORE (ln\core=true) or CLIO (ln\clio=true) bulk formulae) and a coupled formulation (exchanges with a atmospheric model via the OASIS coupler) ( $ln_cpl$ =true).
+The frequency at which the six fields have to be updated is the nf\sbc namelist parameter.
+When the fields are supplied from data files (flux and bulk formulations), the input fields need not be supplied on the model grid.
+Instead a file of coordinates and weights can be supplied which maps the data from the supplied grid to the model points (so called "Interpolation on the Fly").
 In addition, the resulting fields can be further modified using several namelist options.
-These options control the addition of a surface restoring term to observed SST and/or SSS (ln_ssr =true), the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) (nn_ice =0,1, 2 or 3), the addition of river runoffs as surface freshwater fluxes (ln_rmf =true), the addition of a freshwater flux adjustment in order to avoid a mean sea-level drift (nn_fwb = 0, 1 or 2), and the transformation of the solar radiation (if provided as daily mean) into a diurnal cycle (ln_dm2dc =true).
+These options control the rotation of vector components supplied relative to an east-north coordinate system onto the local grid directions in the model; the addition of a surface restoring term to observed SST and/or SSS (ln\ssr=true); the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) $(nn_i ce=0,1,2 \text{ or } 3)$ ; the addition of river runoffs (ln\rnf=true); the addition of a freshwater flux adjustment in order to avoid a mean sealevel drift $(nn_fwb=0, 1 \text{ or } 2)$ ; and the transformation of the solar radiation (if provided as daily mean) into a diurnal cycle (ln\dm2dc=true).

 In this chapter, we first discuss where the surface boundary condition appears in the model equations.
 Then we present the four ways of providing the surface boundary condition.
+Next the scheme for interpolation on the fly is described.
 Finally, the different options that further modify the fluxes applied to the ocean are discussed.